bluesky66-dev/kibana/packages/kbn-ui-framework/README.md

-# Kibana UI Framework
+# HyperSec Kibana UI Framework

-> The Kibana UI Framework is a collection of React UI components for quickly building user interfaces
+> The HyperSec Kibana UI Framework is a collection of React UI components for quickly building user interfaces
-> for Kibana.
+> for HyperSec Kibana.
 Not using React?
 No problem!
 You can still use the CSS behind each component.

 ## Using the Framework